 After several years of development and costly design proposals, the customer asked OKAY to help develop the A-joint as a patent-pending stamped stainless steel link-and-spring assembly to meet their cost/design goals.
 We began by partnering with the customer to understand the critical application requirements.

 Manufacturing the A-joint is very challenging because of the complex welding assembly process, the tolerances on key dimensions and target cost.
 The initial manufacturing method our customer considered was laser cutting stainless steel tubing and welding springs to the individual links.
-For prototypes and low-volume applications this method is very cost effective.
+For prototype laser cutting and low-volume applications this method is very cost effective.
 For higher-volume production requirements, however, a metal-stamped and welded assembly is much more cost effective.

 OKAY invented a patent-pending process in which individual joint links are stamped and interconnected as a complete set to maintain their locations during the articulation joint welding assembly.
 First, all of the inter-connected flat links are joined together via laser-welded springs.
 Next, the links are separated.
 Then the assembled A-joint is formed into its finished diameter.
 To reconnect the open ends of each link, a laser operation seam welds the last row of internal springs across each link from end to end.
 This innovation keeps the (14) individual A-joint links in position prior to welding the (28) springs in place.

 These proprietary manufacturing techniques built an A-joint at a significantly lower cost than other methods.
 Additionally, this new technique can help create solutions for a wide range of medical and non-medical articulation joint applications with two very significant benefits: consistent quality and lower cost.